 - the paint washed right off

-Bummer, but I had to see it for myself.
-I had read that using a regular black sharpie and baking it on would work, but it also comes right off.
+Bummer, but at least I know the answer so you won’t have to wonder.
+I had read that using a regular black sharpie and baking it on would work, but just like the colored ones it also comes right off.

 Is oil-based sharpie marker paint safe to eat off?